RohitRothore/FaceAuthentication/README.md

-# 👁️‍🗨️ Face Authentication App – digitalyuga-devops
+# 👁️‍🗨️ Face Authentication App

 A browser-based face authentication system using **face-api.js**, allowing users to detect faces in real-time, from images, or webcam captures.
 This app can serve as a foundation for authentication, attendance systems, or surveillance-related web applications.